Where Passion Meets Purpose

 Settlement Planners, Structure Brokers, Guardians, and More

 There are often a variety of professionals involved in settling a personal injury claim.
-Whether they are providing medical care, financial advice, or compliance with their settlement, each operates with the client’s best interest in mind.
+Whether they are providing medical care, financial advice, or compliance with the settlement, each operates with the client's best interest in mind.
 The team at DBF works closely with these professionals for a unified handoff from plaintiff in a personal injury case, to beneficiary of a trust.

 The Directed Benefits Foundation, Inc. has a long history of working closely with Structured Settlement Brokers and Settlement Planners directing proceeds of personal injury settlements to the appropriate trusts.
 We value input from Guardians and caregivers so our team can fully understand all aspects of the beneficiary’s life.
 With the help of each professional involved, our collective goals align as we all work to enrich the quality of the beneficiary’s life.